Skip to content

 THEN [do this action]

-This flexibility lets you build rules that match your specific business needs.
+This flexibility lets you build smart processes that ask for user input at key points and intelligently modify their flow to match your specific business needs.

 Automations > Conditionals